Can sustainable startups improve tourism in Egypt? | DW | 13.03.2020

 Abobakr has come a long way given women's legal constraints on property rights, access to credit and their ability to sign a contract, open a bank account and register a business in the same way as men.
 "Starting a company as a female in Egypt, especially one who wears a hijab, is really hard," she tells me.
 It's no surprise many women consider her a role model.

-But after 3,5 of being in the tourism business, once skeptical males are starting to "take it easy" on her, as Abobakr puts it.
+But after 3 and a half years of being in the tourism business, once skeptical males are starting to "take it easy" on her, as Abobakr puts it.
 She sees political instability as the greater challenge for tourism in Egypt than a lack of economic inclusion.
 "It gives foreigners a bad impression of Egyptians and tourism."